scriptcs/scriptcs-samples/net/README.md

 1. Run `scriptcs chatServer.csx` (make sure you are running as admin)

 ## Running the clients
-1. Run `scriptcs chatServer.csx` (make sure you are running as admin)
+1. Run `scriptcs chatClient.csx` (make sure you are running as admin)
 2. To send messages type and press **ENTER**.
 You should connect with at least 2 clients to see the messages from one in the other one.
 3. When you want to quit type *:close* and press **ENTER**.